FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Experiments

 \subsection{Ablation Studies}

-We evaluated the contribution of each FinPos component through ablation experiments on three representative assets (TSLA, AAPL, AMZN).

-\begin{itemize}[left=0.3cm] \item \textbf{Position Awareness (PA):} Injects explicit position awareness into the agent by equipping the trading agent with a Quantity Decision module.
-Removing it turns the model into a position-agnostic agent, unable to condition its actions on current holdings. \item \textbf{Financial Insight Prompting (FIP):} A targeted prompting strategy designed to mitigate LLMs’ weaknesses in financial reasoning.
-It gradually instills financial thinking by emphasizing causal chains, market trend, and probabilistic inference. \item \textbf{Market Signal Processing (MSP):} This module consists of multiple agents, each responsible for structuring and filtering raw data from different sources—including financial reports, news, and macroeconomic indicators—to provide coherent and refined market insights. \item \textbf{Multi-Timescale Reward (MTR):} A self-reflection mechanism that enforces decision consistency across timescales without relying on external reward models. \end{itemize}

-We select TSLA, AAPL, and AMZN as test assets due to their rich set of news and events.
-Tab.~\ref{tab:ablation_single} reports results under different module removals, showing that the full model consistently achieves the best CR, SR, and MDD.
-This demonstrates that FinPos's various modules operate synergistically to yield optimal trading decisions.
+We select TSLA, AAPL, and AMZN as test assets due to their rich coverage of news articles, earnings events, and macroeconomic sensitivities.
+We assess the contribution of each FinPos component through ablation experiments.
+Tab.~\ref{tab:ablation_single} reports results under different module removals, showing that the full model consistently achieves the best performance.
+Extended ablation results are provided in Appendix~\ref{appendix:Ablation}.